Luna Blanca: Development

 On May 2, 2012 at the story conference of the series, Cheryl Ching-Sy, the Senior Program Manager, explained that the series is a multi-generational drama.
-It will run for three chapters with a different line up of actors starring in each generation's story.
-The production is targeting a 25-week run for the series.
+It ran for three chapters with a different line up of actors starring in each generation's story.
+The production targeted a 25-week run for the series.

-The producer hired, director Dominic Zapata to handle the series.
-Although he's busy doing two projects [helming primetime series, My Beloved and filming Boy Pick-Up: The Movie] at that time, Zapata accepted the job, said that he loves his work, he's hardly rest, but he's not complaining because he is a certified workaholic.
-Zapata is known to have directed top-rated shows like T.G.I.S., Mulawin, Captain Barbell, Darna, Ako si Kim Samsoon, LaLola, Diva and Grazilda.
+Director Dominic Zapata was hired to direct the series.

 Themes

 Luna Blanca consists of three prominent themes: love, family and mysticism.
 In the first chapter of the series, the story focused more on family and mysticism.
 The first three episodes focuses on the ancestry of Rowena, her connection to Luna and Celestina, the mystery behind the sudden loss of her parents [which her grandfather blames on the engkantos], herself being a victim of sexual assault of a supernatural being [black engkanto], and the appearance of Luna's mystical shadow.
 Luna's mysterious persona is not revealed yet until the end of the first chapter.
 However, the story eventually develops into realistic drama that tells the sufferings of Rowena's family on raising the twins alone, alongside Luna's quest in conquering her mother's love, care, and acceptance despite the discrimination she faces.
 The unexpected, tragic death of Lolo Igme and the sisters' huge love for each other despite physical differences and ultimately, separation.
 Camille Prats, who is part of the series' main cast was quoted:

 "The series will eventually develop into a realistic high drama with a social message overriding the mysticism of its prequel", she added.

 On the second and third chapter, romance and mysticism became the main core of the story.
 The "love" aspect takes place when the two protagonists enters their adolescence and young adult years, respectively.
 The characters Joaquin who was played by Kristofer Martin and Aki by Mark Herras in the second and third books serves as love interests (as well as the "intricator") of Luna and Blanca.
 Mystic themes take place when Luna's persona unveils itself alongside the return of her twin shadow Ani, the human form of Devolas with Diego entering the picture, and the transformation of Luna's unnatural appearance to that of a typical morena, as she wished.